-Manaban Muittan natification na later than 2 business days

-Member: Written notification no later than 2 business days

-after receipt of the request.
+Member: Written notification no later than 2 business days after receipt of the request.

 Document date and time of oral notifications.

-bocament date and time of oral notifications.

-Urgent 72 hours Within 24 hours of the decision.
+Urgent Concurrent 72 hours Within 24 hours of the decision.

-Concurrent

 Non-urgent 5 business Within 24 hours of the decision.

-Preservice Within 21 hours of the decision.

 Preservice days for

 Commercial/14

 days for

 Medicare

 Non-urgent 5 business Within 24 hours of the decision.

 Concurrent days for

-Concurrent · ·

 Commercial/14

 days for

 Medicare

 Retrospective 30 days Within 30 days from the date of receipt.